Olami0325/Olami0325/README.md

 I'm a passionate front-end developer with expertise in building responsive and interactive web applications using React.
 With a strong foundation in JavaScript, HTML, and CSS, I create engaging user experiences that solve real-world problems.

-# ⚡ Fun fact: When I'm not coding, I love exploring new tech trends and experimenting with innovative ideas!

 ## My Skills 🧠

 ![HTML](https://img.shields.io/badge/-HTML-E34F26?style=flat-square&logo=html5&logoColor=white)